ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _Focus_

 -   Focus state of the editor will be the same as the `nimble-text-area`.
--   Focus state of the buttons will be the same as the `nimble-button`.
+-   Focus state of the buttons will be the same as the `nimble-toggle-button`.

 _Keyboard accessibility and shortcuts for text formatting_